-Hent de Vries is Director of the Humanities Center at Johns Hopkins University, Baltimore.
+Hent de Vries is the Paulette Goddard Professor of the Humanities and Professor of Religion, German, and Comparative Literature at New York University, a position he accepted in Fall 2017.
+Previously, he was Director of the Humanities Center at Johns Hopkins University, Baltimore.
 Since 2002, he has held a joint appointment as Professor in the Humanities Center and the Department of Philosophy.
 Since October 2007, he holds the Russ Family Chair in the Zanvyl Krieger School of Arts and Science.

 Before joining the faculty at Johns Hopkins, de Vries held the Chair of Metaphysics and Its History in the Department of Philosophy at the University of Amsterdam (1993–2002), where he remains a Regular Visiting Professor of Systematic Philosophy and the Philosophy of Religion.
 He was a co-founder of the Amsterdam School for Cultural Analysis (ASCA) and served as the Director of its governing board (1994–1998) and its Scientific Director (1998–2004).

 From May 2007 through June 2013, Hent de Vries was Directeur de Programme at the Collège International de Philosophie, in Paris.
 From September 2012 through January 2013, he was a Visiting Professor in the Council of the Humanities and a Stewart Fellow in the Department of German at Princeton University.
 In 2012, he was further appointed as a Distinguished Visiting Professor at the Faculty of Humanities of the Hebrew University, Jerusalem, where he teaches regular intensive, three-week-long seminars in the Department of Comparative Religion as well as under the auspices of the European Forum, which coordinates and initiates matters related to European Studies at the Hebrew University for the Faculties of Social Sciences, Humanities, and Law.